top of page

 Question: Do I need a a Utah/Arizona/Nevada OHV sticker to participate?

 Answer: We have never had a problem with needing OHV stickers as long as motorcycles have been plated and street legal.
 However, laws change often and it's YOUR responsibility to follow the laws and requirements while riding both on and off road.
 It's best to contact the St. George Bureau of Land Management for the most updated information at (435) 688-3200.
-Out-of-state OHV permits are far less expensive than possible citations.

 Question: Are there any motorcycles that are not allowed?